Controlling Many-Body Quantum Chaos: Bose-Hubbard systems: Coherent quantum targeting in 1D lattices

 \subsection{Protocol robustness}

 Three mechanisms that might potentially degrade the quality of a particular application of coherent quantum targeting are: i) the proximity of initial and target state centroids from initial and final conditions of the control trajectory, respectively, ii) the precision with which the interactions can be made to vanish, and iii) the faithfulness with which the time-dependencies of the set of $\{\mu_j(t)\}$ match the occupancies of the control trajectory.
-An analysis of the latter item is presumably model dependent, and amongst other issues, would depend on the type of noise inherent in creating the $\{\mu_j(t)\}$, and is not discussed further here.
-The first two items are discussed below.
+These mechanisms are discussed below individually.
+Note that an analysis of the latter item is presumably model dependent, and amongst other issues, might depend on the type of noise inherent in creating the $\{\mu_j(t)\}$.
+Nevertheless, the effects of uncorrelated (white) noise in time are considered as a simple starting point.